Microsoft SQL Server

 You can also specify a stored procedure in the database.
 For more information about stored procedures, including a list of constraints specific to SQL Server databases, see Use a Stored Procedure.

 Use custom SQL to connect to a specific query rather than the entire data source.
-For more information, see Connect to a Custom SQL Query.Starting with Tableau version 2018.1, you can use Custom SQL to perform advanced spatial analysis on spatial columns in Microsoft SQL Server.
+For more information, see Connect to a Custom SQL Query.You can also use Custom SQL to perform advanced spatial analysis on spatial columns in Microsoft SQL Server.
 For more information, see Use Custom SQL and RAWSQL to perform advanced spatial analysis.

 Note: Tableau Desktop does not support the Microsoft SQL Server TIME data type.
 Fields of this data type are not imported and do not appear in Tableau Desktop.
 If included in stored procedures, TIME data type fields will not appear in Tableau Desktop.
 For more information, see Use a Stored Procedure.